Uncovering the threat of silent heart attacks

 • High cholesterol

-• Smoking or use of chewing tobacco
+• Smoking, vaping or using chewing tobacco

 When to see your doctor